Our Biggest Sale Ever! Up to 50% Off + Free Sleep Mask with Orders $100+

-When her doctor suggested she look at her diet and exercise, hardworking Leslie took the advice to heart.
+When her doctor suggested she look at her diet and exercise, Leslie took the advice to heart.
 “I went to the gym and joined a meal replacement program where I survived on prepackaged food of up to 1,200 calories per day.
 Then I started to feel worse.
 When I looked in the mirror and saw deep, dark circles under my eyes, I knew something was wrong.”

 What her doctor had missed were the early signs of a possible thyroid dysfunction.
 When a new physician finally recommended she test her thyroid-stimulating hormone (TSH) levels, Leslie discovered that she had an underactive thyroid gland, or hypothyroidism.